Chortle Awards: 2018

 The winners were announced in March 2018, and marked the first time that women had won more than half of the award in the live comedy category.

 2019

 The winners were announced in March 2019.

 2020

 The winners were announced in March 2020.

 2021

-Awards were made despite the COVID-19 lockdown recognising comedians who triumphed despite the problems.
+Awards were made despite the COVID-19 lockdown recognising comedians who triumphed despite the circumstances.

-Alex Horne, Alistair Green, Archie Henderson, aka Jazz Emu, Catherine Bohart for Gigless, The Covid Arms, Fergus Craig, The Isolation Song Contest, Janey Godley, John Robertson, Marcus Brigstocke and Rachel Parris, Mark Olver, Mark Watson, Munya Chawawa, Petrichor, Richard Herring, Rob Sedgebeer, Robin Ince and Cosmic Shambles Network, Stevie Martin, Tim Key, Toussaint Douglass, The Warren, Brighton were all recognised as "legends of lockdown" with awards made by video.
+Alex Horne, Alistair Green, Archie Henderson as Jazz Emu, Catherine Bohart for Gigless, The Covid Arms, Fergus Craig, The Isolation Song Contest, Janey Godley, John Robertson, Marcus Brigstocke and Rachel Parris, Mark Olver, Mark Watson, Munya Chawawa, Petrichor, Richard Herring, Rob Sedgebeer, Robin Ince and Cosmic Shambles Network, Stevie Martin, Tim Key, Toussaint Douglass, The Warren, Brighton were all recognised as "legends of lockdown" with awards made by video.

 2022

 The winners were announced in March 2022.

+2023

+The winners were announced in February 2023.

+2024

+The winners were announced in March 2024.

+2025

+The winners were announced in February 2025.